firebolt-db/firebolt-db.github.io/docs/general-reference/decimal-data-type.md

 ### Default values for precision and scale

-If the scale is not specified when declaring a column of `DECIMAL` data type, then it defaults to `DECIMAL(precision, 0)`
+If both the precision and scale are not specified, then it defaults to `DECIMAL(38, 9)`

-If both the precision and scale are not specified, then it defaults to `DECIMAL(38, 0)`
+If only the scale is not specified when declaring a column of `DECIMAL(precision)` data type, then it defaults to `DECIMAL(precision, min(precision, 9))`

 ### Precision vs. scale